Prince Harry Reportedly Furious Over ‘False’ Claims The Queen ‘Banned’ Meghan Markle From Royal Jewels

 — The Sun (@TheSun) April 3, 2019

-The Sun‘s report comes as particularly negative.
-Press coverage of the royals has mostly been positive as the general public awaits the arrival of Meghan and Harry’s April-due baby.
+The Sun‘s report comes as particularly unflattering.
+Press coverage of the royals has mostly been positive as the general public awaits the arrival of Meghan and Harry’s baby, which is reportedly due later this month.

 As the above-mentioned Elle report states, The Sun was further hinting that Meghan is somewhat of a diva behind palace doors.
-The newspaper quoted claims of the Queen being unimpressed with Meghan’s “demands,” particularly since her status as a member of the royal clan is so new.
-The novel status is, as the since-disproven report suggests, precisely why the Queen was making select jewelry items “not immediately” available to Markle.
+The newspaper quoted claims of Queen Elizabeth being unimpressed with Meghan’s “demands,” particularly since her status as a member of the royal clan is so new.
+The novel status is, as the since-disproven report suggests, precisely why the queen was making select jewelry items “not immediately” available to Markle.

 View this post on Instagram